giancosta86/swan-lake/README.md

     - `left` and `right` are both defined **and** `left.equals(right)` returns `true`

     **Please, note**: this function does **not** check whether the two operands belong to the same type - according to TypeScript's structural equality; should you have such specific requirement, you'll need to perform a dedicated check.

+- `ExpressiveUrl::create` - creates a URL from a string - throwing a descriptive error on failure